- 11 Dec 2025

 Batch Errors

-The Batch Errors screen (Figure 7) displays a table with details on batch errors that have occurred for Job requests.
-You can filter the table by error type or enter keywords to filter by Job ID or reason for error.
+The Batch Errors screen (Figure 7) displays an overview of the batch error types that have occurred for Job requests.
+You can enter keywords to filter by Job ID.

 Attachment Status